Tax preparation

 - Form(s) W-2

-- List of un-reimbursed business expenses, if any, by category, e.g., union dues, professional memberships
+- List of un-reimbursed business expenses, if you think their total will exceed 2% of your overall income, by category, e.g., parking fees, union dues, professional memberships

 Self-employed